Stolen Picasso resurfaces, only to be dismissed as fake

 A website apparently connected to the Belgian pair describes the project as a "performance" created "with a view to bringing back Picasso's 'Tête d'Arlequin.'"
 It references infamous Dutch forger, Geert Jan Jansen, explaining that the project "revolves around the life of a forger and the inherent question of the value of truth."

 The site goes on to list a number of news stories reporting the alleged discovery.
+A representative for the duo declined CNN's request for comment.

 The Kunsthal raid shook the art world in 2012, and Romanian prosecutors valued the total haul at 18 million euros ($21 million).
 The thieves are believed to have entered through a back door, with security camera footage appearing to show them carrying out the paintings minutes later.